Hilliard Shadowen LLP Files Historic Lawsuit Against NHL And CHL Alleging Exploitation Of Junior Players In US & Canada

-AUSTIN, Texas, Feb.
-14, 2024 /PRNewswire/ -- Hilliard Shadowen LLP , along with five other leading antitrust and labor law firms, filed a landmark antitrust case in New York federal court today, aimed at exposing what plaintiffs allege to be egregiously anticompetitive collusion that targets teenage hockey players across North America.
+AUSTIN, TEXAS, UNITED STATES, February 14, 2024 /EINPresswire / -- Hilliard Shadowen LLP , along with five other leading antitrust and labor law firms, filed a landmark antitrust case in New York federal court today, aimed at exposing what plaintiffs allege to be egregiously anticompetitive collusion that targets teenage hockey players across North America.

 The class action lawsuit, which names as defendants the National Hockey League, the Canadian Hockey League, the Ontario Hockey League, the Western Hockey League, the Québec Maritimes Junior Hockey League, and each of those leagues' member clubs, challenges the alleged systematic exploitation of teens pursuing their dreams of playing in the NHL.